 What was Chinook culture like in the past?
 What is it like now?

-Here's a link to the homepage of the Chinook Nation in Washington.
+Here's a link to the homepage of the Chinook Nation.

 There you can find information about the Chinook tribe in the past and today.